sahilrajput03/sahilrajput03.github.io/Git_and_GitHub.md

 ***

-## Change the message of last commit
+## Change the MESSAGE ONLY of last commit

 ```bash
 git commit --amend